 Key to the program’s success is SONYMA’s partnership with local nonprofit foreclosure prevention experts across the state to help families through the restructure process and assist with essential repairs.

-SONYMA joined forces with New Jersey Community Capital (NJCC), a nonprofit community development financial institution, to purchase approximately 400 troubled mortgage notes to revitalize distressed communities and boost housing markets across New York State.
-Every borrower whose note was one of the nearly 400 in the loan sale will be contacted by a local nonprofit foreclosure prevention expert.
+SONYMA joined forces with New Jersey Community Capital (NJCC), a nonprofit community development financial institution, to purchase approximately 570 troubled mortgage notes to revitalize distressed communities and boost housing markets across New York State.
+Every borrower whose note was one of the nearly 570 in the loan sales has been contacted by a local nonprofit foreclosure prevention expert.
 To verify that you have been legitimately contacted, click here for a list of the nonprofit experts assisting in this effort.

 In cases where a mortgage modification is not possible and the homeowner cannot financially support a reduced mortgage or no longer wants to own their home, the CRF, through its nonprofit partners, can offer resources and support to help the owner get a fresh start, while ensuring that the property is not abandoned, is quickly repaired and resold as affordable housing to a qualified buyer.